davi-souza2001/budgetApp/README.md

 # budgetApp
-A personal budget web application, where through Web Storage, detailed information is saved for each cost, which can also be classified by category.
-Project all done with bootstrap and css.
+A personal budget web application, where through the Web Storage detailed information is stored for each cost, which can also be classified by category.
+All project made with bootstrap and Javascript.